njwest/njwest/README.md

 ![Nick West, Hong Kong](https://i.imgur.com/gippVfX.png)

-Hi, I am Nick West 韋羲。Have a haiku:
+Hi, I am Nick West 韋羲。

+Have a haiku:

 a github haiku <br/>
 may need only one commit<br/>